GovAlta/adsp-monorepo/docs/tutorials/status-service/health.md

 ![](/adsp-monorepo/assets/status-service/monitoring.png)

-Click _start health check_ to begin pinging.
+Click _start health check_ to begin the pinging.
 The status bar will update every minute, and you will be able see the results pile in for the next 1/2 hour.
 The status bar is really just for testing purposes; the status service comes into its own when you start using [notifications](/adsp-monorepo/tutorials/status-service/notifications.html) to keep abreast of health changes.

 ### APIs

-You can also monitor and control an application's health, via the [Status Service APIs](https://api.adsp-uat.alberta.ca/autotest/?urls.primaryName=Status%20service), from another application.
-This would only be necessary if you wished to provide your own interface to keep user's notified, or perhaps to perform some sort of automated diagnostic on the application in question.
+You can also monitor and control the pings via the [Status Service APIs](https://api.adsp-uat.alberta.ca/autotest/?urls.primaryName=Status%20service), from another application.
+This would only be necessary if you wished to automate control, provide your own interface to keep user's notified, or perhaps to perform automated diagnostic on the application in question.
+The [Tenant Management Webapp](https://adsp.alberta.ca) provides basic capabilities for doing these things manually.

 ## Learn More